Horizon scanning for tree health

 Context

-British forestry is highly reliant upon non-native tree species, with two-thirds of conifer plantations consisting of species which originate from coastal western North America, most notably Sitka spruce and Douglas Fir.
+British forestry is highly reliant upon non-native tree species, with two-thirds of conifer plantations consisting of species which originate from coastal western North America, most notably Sitka spruce (Picea sitchensis) and Douglas fir (Pseudotsuga menziesii).
 These are critical species for storing carbon, new woodland creation, and commercial softwood production.
 Identifying potential future threats to these trees is critical to ensure future forest health and to inform new tree planting schemes.
-Most plantations have remained largely free of pests and diseases until recently, but the newly introduced bark beetle Ips typographus and a disease caused by the pathogen Phytopthora pluvialis are currently a problem.
+Most plantations have remained largely free of pests and diseases until recently, but the newly introduced larger eight-toothed European spruce bark beetle (Ips typographus) and a disease caused by the pathogen Phytopthora pluvialis are currently a problem.
 The threat of pests and diseases is made worse by both climate change and by creating plantations of trees of the same age and a single species.

 Research aims and objectives